smitchell/spring-cloud-config-vault/vault/README.md

 ## Self-signed Certificates

-This project should run Vault with a self-signed certificate created using scripts found in the Spring Cloud Vault GitHub project (https://github.com/spring-cloud/spring-cloud-vault) in src/test/bash/create_certificates.sh.
-Unfortunately, I ran into problems, so it is running over HTTP.
+This project runs Vault with a self-signed certificate created using scripts found in the Spring Cloud Vault GitHub project (https://github.com/spring-cloud/spring-cloud-vault) in src/test/bash/create_certificates.sh.

 ## Start the Server using the Config File